Welcome to Thornbridge Hall

 Areas of the Garden include the Italian Garden, Water Garden and Grottos, Koi Lake and 100ft Herbaceous Border, amongst others.
 Also housed in the Gardens are statuary from Chatsworth, Clumber, Sydnope Hall, as well as statues gifted to the Hall by the Greek Government.
 The current owners have enabled the redevelopment of many areas, including the Kitchen Garden, Scented Terrace, and the stunning Orangery.

 The Gardens were first opened to the public in the 1930's, the 12 acres of Gardens will reopen to the public on Thursday 2nd April 2015, and will be open every Thursday until the end of September.
-Light refreshments and Plant sales will be available
+Light refreshments and Plant sales are available

 For all Wedding bookings, please call Michael on 07860515575